neo-ngd/NEO-Tutorial/en/9-smartContract/Smart_Contract_basics.md

 ```

 Similar to the Register method, the Delete function check the owner first and if it exists and it is the same as the one who invoke the contract, delete the pair using the `Storage.Delete`method.
-This method is leaving as a question in the end of this part
+This method is leaving as a question in the end of this part.

 ##  Events
 In Smart contract, events are a way  to communicate that something happened on the blockchain to your app front-end (or back-end), which can be 'listening' for certain events and take action when they happen.
 You might use this to update an external database, do analytics, or update a UI.
 In some specified contract standard,  it defined some events should be posted.
 It is not cover in this page, but is very useful for the other smart contracts.
 For instance, in the NEP-5 Token, the events `transfer` should be fired when user invoke the transfer function.